aimms/how-to/Articles/564/564-LocationIQ.rst

 Calling a generated OpenAPI Library, the word "multiple" comes back in several ways:

 #.
+The service can be provided by multiple servers, each one of them using a unique service URL.
+    For instance, the service can be provided from various regions.

+#.
 A single service URL can service multiple endpoints,
     for instance for for finding coordinates of an address, and another for finding an address at some coordinates.